queckezz/elementx/readme.md

 ### Lifecycle hooks

 This is not the concern of this module and should live in higher-level modules like [yo-yo](https://github.com/maxogden/yo-yo) or [inu](https://github.com/ahdinosaur/inu).
-If you feel like it should, [open an issue](http://github.com/queckezz/create-dom-tree/issues/new).
+If you feel like it should, [open an issue](http://github.com/queckezz/create-dom-tree/issues/new) to discuss.

 ### `createElement()`